sardariuss/godwin/README.md

 ### TO DO
 - implement hotness for #CANDIDATES and #CLOSED questions
-- implement removal of #REJECTED questions in Scheduler, add removal time
 - add public getters for getters for every status of questions (#CANDIDATE, #OPEN(#OPINION), #OPEN(#CATEGORIZATION), #CLOSED, #REJECTED)
   -> implement hotness for #CANDIDATE and #CLOSED questions, and remaining Queries.OrderBy needed
-- add setUsername for user
-- fix users @todos (need to call getOrCreateUser, need to check anonymous, add utests)
 - add tests for convictions decay
-- remove #OPEN state, use directly #OPINION and #CATEGORIZATION and add into Iteration when closing the question
 - add public getters to get created/selected/archived questions.
 For selected questions, the getter automatically set the user's opinion to center for every selected question if no vote yet.
-- add decay on vote, so the older the vote the less change on user profile

 ### TO THINK
 - reward/penalize users with tokens.